 While such a policy perspective is not one I endorse, I did salute the capacity building support and traveled around the world to speak about how the EU does its internal cybersecurity cooperation.
 Not to push a strategy for completely different regions in the world, but mainly to exchange best practices.
 Traveling for these conferences gave me new insights on how we think about security of the internet from different perspectives.
 I bundled these insights in 3 regional engagement mappings for the European External Action Services, one on Latin-America, from which i condensed perspectives on the region’s balancing act in a blog post for the Elcano Royal Institute, one on Africa, and one on Southeast Asia.
 In the end, cybersecurity and especially awareness of its importance is still growing in countries around the world, including in Europe.
 Every country and region approaches the issue in ways that work for their region.

 During my time working with the EU Cyber Direct project, we connected hundreds of experts, academics and digital rights activists to EU policymakers, putting them in the same room to exchange perspectives.
 The COVID-19 pandemic made that aspect harder, and working on cyberdiplomacy really made me understand the value of human-to-human contact.
-I mentioned this importance in my opening statement that I was honoured to make at the 2019 UN multistakeholder intersessional of the Open Ended Working Group on Developments in the Field of ICTs in the Context of International Security.
+I mentioned this importance in my opening statement that I was honoured to make at the 2019 UN multistakeholder intersessional of the Open Ended Working Group (OEWG) on Developments in the Field of ICTs in the Context of International Security.
 I wrote about what these UN meetings are about so people would be aware about the importance of this process.